Academics-MIS

 Academics at Mehr-e-Taban International School

-The Primary Years Program (PYP) is an internationally recognized curriculum framework developed by the International Baccalaureate® (IB) for students aged 5-11 (Kindergarten through Primary School).
+The Primary Years Programme (PYP) is an internationally recognized curriculum framework developed by the International Baccalaureate® (IB) for students aged 5-11 (Kindergarten through Primary School).
 It provides a comprehensive and engaging educational experience that fosters a lifelong love of learning.
 At the heart of the PYP lies the IB mission: to create a better and more peaceful world.
 Our school's values reflect this mission, and we strive to embody it in our teaching approaches and practices, adhering to the high standards set by the IB.
 The PYP emphasizes transdisciplinary learning and inquiry.
 This means that students explore subjects in a connected and meaningful way, rather than learning in isolated silos.
 Through this approach, we encourage students to discover their individual strengths and talents while developing a deep understanding of the world around them.
 Students are empowered to build upon their prior knowledge and pursue their own interests, fostering a sense of ownership over their learning journey.

-Diploma Program at MIS
+Diploma Programme at MIS

-Overview of the Diploma Program
+Overview of the Diploma Programme

 The Diploma Programme (DP) at Mehr-e-Taban High School allows students to choose elective courses that enable them to explore their interests in greater depth.
 This approach not only prepares them for future academic and career pursuits but also encourages a well-rounded education that nurtures personal growth.
 While the IB curriculum shares similarities with other educational systems, it is distinguished by its strong emphasis on developing teamwork and ethical skills, which are seen as foundational principles in the learning process.